thadguidry/respec/group.md

 };
 ```

-If a Community Group (CG) and a Working Group (WG) use the same shortname, e.g. "wot", you can specify the group type as:
+If a Community Group (CG) and a Working Group (WG) are using the same shortname, e.g. "wot", you can specify the group type as:

 ```js "example": "Specify group type."
 var respecConfig = {